Lab Session 1: Introduction to Microcontroller Programming¶

 Serial1is reserved for the display (do not use it).Serial0can be configured (pinsG3 – RXD0andG1 – TXD0), but it is reserved for USB connection to the PC.Serial2is free and can be configured (pinsG13 – RXD2andG14 – TXD2) as regular GPIO usingpinMode().

 1.2.
-Turn an LED ON and OFF¶
+Turn an LED On and Off¶

 Connect an LED as follows: